 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical household fixture that we all utilize every day.
-We tend to think of its utility as something we take for granted, but it’s important to remember that it’s not a garbage can.
-There are certain things that should never go down the toilet because they can cause obstruction inside the sewer or damage to sewer pipes.
+The toilet is a standard home appliance that we regularly use.
+The temptation is to consider its use as something we take for granted, but it’s crucial to remember that it’s a toilet, not a garbage can.
+There are certain items that should not to be flushed into the drain because they can cause obstruction from the pipes or damage to sewer pipes.

 Key Takeaways

-- Don’t flush certain items in the toilet, as they could block the drain or damage to sewer pipes.
+- Don’t flush certain items into the toilet because they can cause blockages in the drain or damages to the pipes.

 - Baby wipes